sandeshrjain/3d-det-trk-refine/README.md

 ### Usage

 1. Install OpenPCDet and Cylinder3D as per their respective repositories.
-2. Download pre-trained models and configure paths in the `detection_refinement.py` script.
+2. Download pre-trained models and configure paths in the `official_det_refine.py` script.
-3. Run `official_det_refine.py` to refine detection results using spherical and K-means filtering.
+3. Run `official_det_refine.py` to refine detection results using spherical or K-means filtering.

 ## Tracker Refinement and Evaluation